Sign-Up for Datebook

 Run solely with the help of volunteers, The Kennett Flash has hosted many local and not-so-local musical attractions.
 From Rocky Horror Picture Show performances to bands such as District 97 (which I recently had the pleasure of seeing) and Crossroads (which I’ve seen twice and can’t get enough of) featuring local architect Dennis Melton—the variety of tunes is never disappointing.

 The idea behind The Kennett Flash, from the brilliant mind of Andrew Miller, was to help get musicians into town, as well as help local performers to get their voices heard.
 Open mic nights are held twice a month, welcoming newcomers and veterans to the stage for a night of entertaining performances ranging from music to comedy shows.

 The space itself is just the right size for charming Kennett Square, tucked just off of E. State Street in the same building as C.E.
 Solutions and La Verona.
 The small size and ideal layout of the venue offers a closeness to performers that makes for a warm and intimate evening, allowing the audience to really feel involved in the musical experience.
 Performers can clearly communicate to and see their audience as well—which promotes an entertaining back and forth conversation between the artists and their captive listeners that keeps everyone engaged throughout the entirety of the shows.

 Ticket prices are incredibly reasonable, usually starting around $15 and going up from there, depending on the musician.
-There’s also an upcoming free show on November 1, featuring Lowdown Brass Band.
-It would serve as an awesome introduction for anyone interested in checking out this unique space.

 Other notable performers include cover bands of Phil Collins (yes, that’s right) and many others, as well as those performing their original tunes.
 The variety is outstanding, and there’s something to satisfy every music-lover’s genre needs.